-Interior landscaping is the perfect way to spruce up your property or office and provides both economic and psychological benefits.
+Interior landscaping is the perfect way to spruce up your property or office and it provides both economic and psychological benefits.
 At the time of writing this blog, it’s January, which means it’s the start of a new year and the start of a cold winter.
 What better time to learn about how Dare can help you bring the serenity of the outdoors, indoors?

 In two previous blog posts, we discussed both the economical and psychological benefits of landscaping.
 But interior landscaping has specific, unique benefits that make it such a meaningful investment.
 Having plants in your office can increase productivity by up to 15%, not to mention make the space more aesthetically pleasing to inhabit.
 Plus, plants absorb CO2 and provide us with fresh oxygen.